MahdiSaberii/Non-Cartesian-SSDU-MRI/Preprocess/ReadMe.md

 In SSDU learning, the acquired k-space samples are divided into two disjoint sets:

-- **Training set**: used inside the data-consistency term during reconstruction.
+- **Training set**: used inside the data-fidelity term during reconstruction.
 - **Validation/loss set**: used to compute the self-supervised loss.

 Instead of using only one split, this preprocessing pipeline generates multiple train/validation masks.
 These multiple masks improve the diversity of the self-supervised learning signal and reduce the dependence of training on a single random k-space partition.
 Because apparently one mask was not enough chaos for MRI reconstruction.